hannahidayat/usgs-earthquake-activity/README.md

 ### Data Visualization

 A global density map was created to visually highlight regions experiencing the highest density of seismic activity.
 Hexagonal points are used to represent the number of earthquakes in a location.
+Based on the cyan hexagonal points, many earthquakes in the past 24 hours are occurring in the western region of the United States.
+This geological location sits on the edge of active tectonic plates, which includes the San Andreas Fault where the network of cracks results in numerous earthquakes.

 ![Density map](https://github.com/hannahidayat/usgs-earthquake-activity/blob/main/images/Screenshot%202026-06-26%20110201.png)
 *Static images of a single 24-hour cycle.
 Launch the interactive MyBinder to see updated data.*